uwetom/media-production-worksheets/wk17-vr-introduction/index.md

 [VR Locomotion](https://developers.meta.com/horizon/resources/locomotion-comfort-usability/?locale=en_GB)

-## Challenge 1 - Build a mini scene
+## Challenge - Build a mini scene

 Create a new scene and make an obstacle course

 Try to include:
 - Multiple teleportation anchors and areas
 - Include platforms at different heights
+- Create barriers to guide the user around the space.
 - Change the materials on the platforms

 Try it out on the simulator and build it to the device.

-## Challenge 2 - Change the controllers

-- Try to find the controllers in the XR rig and change the materials on them or swap them out for different models.
-- Add some assets from the assets store to make your course more interesting.

 ## Documentation